 However, a junk car is not necessarily the same as an abandoned car.
 Abandoned simply means its been left sitting where it doesn’t belong, either on the street or on private land.
 It might be a junker, as well, but, theoretically, someone could abandon a perfectly good later model vehicle.
 So an abandoned car might be a junker, but a junker doesn’t have to be abandoned.

-Many charities accept cars for fund raising, and some even take junkers, because the organization can sell them for scrap.
+Many charities accept cars for fund raising, and some even take junkers, because the organization can sell these junk cars for cash.
 However, you’ll typically need a title.
 Also, the car must have an engine, and it must be towable.
 You’ll get credit for a tax credit based on IRS guidelines, but that’s only useful if you include charitable donations on your return.
 And you’ll get no cash up front.

 A car can become a junker over time, or it can happen in an instant.
 The years can take a toll, and, eventually, a car just kicks the bucket.
 In some cases, neglect speeds up a car’s death.
 (There’s a reason for the manufacturer’s maintenance schedule.)
 An accident can suddenly render a car too damaged to be worth fixing.
 Natural disasters, too, can quickly do a number on vehicles.